davidrubinger/political-contributions-canada/README.md

 * Location: [Statistics Canada](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710000901)
 * Update frequency: Quarterly
 * Number of rows (as of Nov 20, 2019): 3,685
-* Description: Canadian population estimates broken down by quarter and province, going back to 1946
+* Description: Canadian population estimates broken down by quarter and province/territory, going back to 1946

 ## Data Model

-This project generates two Postgres tables:
+This project generates two tables in a Postgres database:

-* `contributions`: aggregated annual contributions to Canadian political entities
+1. `contributions`: aggregated annual contributions to Canadian federal political entities
     * `year`: year in which contribution was received.
-Aggregation was done at annual level rather than more granular because some contributions aren't recorded until year-end financial reporting.
+Aggregation was done at the annual level rather than a more granular level because some contributions aren't recorded until year-end financial reporting
     * `contributor_province_code`: internationally approved alpha code for province/territory of contributor
     * `electoral_district`: electoral district of recipient
     * `recipient_party`: political party of recipient
     * `monetary_amount`: monetary value of amount contributed
-* `population`: annual population estimates of by province/territory
+2. `population`: annual population estimates of by province/territory
     * `year`: year of population estimate
     * `province_code`: internationally approved alpha code for province/territory
     * `population`: latest estimate of population for given year and province/territory

-## Structure
+## Project Structure

 ### ETL

 * Source data is downloaded and unzipped locally
-* Unzipped CSVs are read into Spark DataFrames and transformed and outputted to CSVs locally
+* Unzipped CSVs are read into Spark DataFrames, transformed, and outputted to CSVs locally
 * Transformed CSVs are copied to a local instance of PostgreSQL
-* Data quality checks are run, checking that the tables have rows and checking the number of observations with a year in the future
+* Data quality checks are run, including checking that the tables have rows and checking the number of observations with a year (erroneously) set in the future
 * All operations are regularly run and monitored with Airflow tasks

 ### Tools

-* **Python** is used as the programming language because its ease-of-use and flexibility
+* **Python** is used as the programming language because of its ease-of-use and flexibility
 * **PostgreSQL** is used for the data warehouse as it's a well-suppored relational database management system
-* **Spark** (specfically *PySpark*) is used to wrange the data because of it's ability to handle big data sets
+* **Spark** (specfically **PySpark**) is used to transform the data because of its ability to handle big data sets
-* **Airflow** is used to run the ETL because of its powerful scheduling and monitoring featuresbasis
+* **Airflow** is used to run the ETL because of its powerful scheduling and monitoring features

 ## Potential Scenarios

-Eventually this project may have to address the following scenarios as it grows and evolves in use:
+Eventually this project may have to address the following scenarios as it grows and evolves in its use:

 * **The data was increased by 100x.** This project would benefit from being stored and processed on cloud servers, such as Amazon S3 and Redshift.
-Moreover, the data transformed in Spark should not be outputted to CSV before copying to Postgres; rather it should be copied directly from Spark to Postgres.
+Moreover, the data transformed in Spark should not be outputted to CSV before copying to Postgres; rather, it should be copied directly from Spark to Postgres.
-* **The pipelines would be run on a daily basis by 7am every day.** The parameters in the DAG would have to changed to run at a higher frequency (using the `schedule_interval` parameter), which also may entail having to increasing the maximum number of concurrent DAG runs if each takes more than a day to run.
+* **The pipelines would be run on a daily basis by 7am every day.** The parameters in the DAG would have to be changed to run at a higher frequency (using the `schedule_interval` parameter), which also may entail having to increasing the maximum number of concurrent DAG runs if each run takes longer than a day.
 * **The database needed to be accessed by 100+ people.** Again, this project would benefit from being run in the cloud, such as with AWS, so that users would all be working with the same Postgres database.

 ## Example Queries